If my card is being replaced because of a data breach, can I still use it?

 Understandably, the increase in data breaches has left people wondering if they can do anything to prevent another one from happening to them.
 Since the future isn't easy to predict, it's best to use your card the same way you do today—because you're never responsible for unauthorized purchases on your Discover card.

-What can I do to keep my account safe?
+What can I do to help keep my account safe?

 We encourage you to sign up for Fraud Alerts online or with our mobile app—to help us reach you as quickly as possible if we spot unusual activity.
 And while we're always monitoring your account, it's also a good idea to get in the habit of checking your statements regularly to stay on top of your transactions.
 If you ever see a purchase you don't recognize, please contact us.